datasapiens/cachier/README.md

 In order to start using compression add `*compression.Engine` to the redis cache constructor

 ```
+engine, err := compression.NewEngine(providerID)
 NewRedisCache(
 	redisClient
 	keyPrefix,
 	marshal,
 	unmarshal,
 	ttl,
-	compression.NewEngine(),
+	engine,
 ```
-Where `compression.NewEngine()` creates `*compression.Engine` with default values:
+Where `compression.NewEngine(providerID byte)` creates `*compression.Engine` where
-- compression method - zstd with compression level 3
+- default compression engine is selected based on providerID
 - input <= 1 KB is not compressed

+Provider id can be:
+- 0 - no compression, the function returns nil, nil
+- 1 - zstd compression
+- 2 - s2 compression
+- 3 - lz4 compression

-Only input compressed with zstd can be decompressed because `compression.Engine` contains only one provider (zstd) (it can be changed)
+If the engine is created in the following way `compression.NewEngine(1)` only input compressed with zstd can be decompressed because `compression.Engine` contains only one provider (zstd) (it can be changed)

 Other compression providers can be easily added to the `Engine`: